qcaml/qcaml/README.md

 <img src="https://github.com/elias-utf8/qcaml/blob/main/assets/images/snippet.png" width="300px" align="right">

 QCaml for Quantum (O)Caml is an experimental library for simulating quantum algorithms.
 This library is currently under development.
-Among the MVP's features are qubit declaration, application of classical gates (X,Y,Z,H), measurement, and visualization.
+Among the MVP's features are qubit declaration, application of classical gates (X,Y,Z,H), measurement, and visualization.Extended gate set (Phase and rotation gates)
 > [!IMPORTANT]
 >
 > **Status**: This library is currently in early development and may change significantly.